breml/rootcerts/README.md

 * An updated version of this package, containing the updated certificates, is available.
 * The dependencies of the Go program are updated (`go get -u github.com/breml/rootcerts`).
 * A rebuilt version of the Go program is used

-To link back to the motivation for this package again, the main use case for this package should be cases, where:

-1. the Go program is frequently updated (automated via CI) and distributed in a minimalistic form like a Docker container from scratch
-2. the Go program is run in an out of date environment like a poorly maintained or no longer updateable system

-In all other cases, it is recommended to stick to the CA certificates maintained with the operating system.

 ## Inspiration